 Deuteronomy’s law was not driven by practicality or economic necessity but by God’s character.
 Justice and generosity were its hallmarks (Hall).

 REFLECT & PRAY

-Father, how many times have I held back because of my own self-centeredness?
+Father how many times have I held back because of my own self-centeredness?
 My guess is without measure.
 Father, I want to be just like You.
 You demonstrated remarkable and undeniable softness of heart and openness of hand.
 How do we make this work?
 It is an individual matter.
 Seek wisdom and guidance from the Father.

-Why do suppose that churches most often have secondhand pianos?
+Why do you suppose that churches most often have secondhand pianos?
 The answer is simple.
-We buy a new piano and we put it in our home and.
-We donate our old piano to the church and get a tax write off.
+We buy a new piano and put it in our home.
+We donate our old piano to the church and get a tax write-off.

 Sadly, we often wonder and question, as did Israel, the Father’s love for us.
-We should be more concerned about is our love for the Father.
-Malachi charges that when we offer to God less than our best, we dishonor Him.
-These words reveal with the Father’s outage at our outrageous behavior.
+We should be more concerned about our love for the Father.
+Malachi charges that we dishonor Him when we offer to God less than our best.
+These words reveal the Father’s outage at our outrageous behavior.

 10 “How I wish one of you would shut the Temple doors so that these worthless sacrifices could not be offered!
 I am not pleased with you,” says the LORD of Heaven’s Armies, “and I will not accept your offerings.”